Josh Gross

 Joshua Emilio Gross Santana (born 13 May 1993), known as Joshua, or simply Josh, is an Aruban footballer who plays as a midfielder for Aruban Division di Honor club Dakota and the Aruba national football team.

+Career

+Club career

+Josh started his career with SHO.
+He joined Dakota in 2019 where he helped the club to win Aruban Division di Honor in 2021–22.
+He played with Dakota in the 2023, CONCACAF Caribbean Shield.

 International career

 Gross debuted on 9 September 2018 in a match against Bermuda in a 3–1 victory in the qualifying rounds of the CONCACAF Nations League.

 On 22 March 2019, Gross scored his first goal, but suffered a 3–2 defeat against St. Lucia.